mplorentz/mplorentz.github.com/README.md

 # Editing the site

-Make your changes then run `bundle exec jekyll serve`
+Make your changes then run `bundle exec jekyll serve --incremental`

 ## Linking to assets